 You've been dreaming of your million-dollar idea for months, if not years.
 However, a fanciful, 20-feature product concept isn’t going to raise funds from serious investors…so what is?
 You’re only missing two things to make your dream a reality: a detailed product roadmap that helps you make a digital prototype that kills it in funding rounds!

-Together with my design team at Studio Moku, we’ve created prototypes that have won over half-a-million dollars in investments (check out our case studies).
+Together with my design team at Studio Moku, we’ve created prototypes that have won millions of dollars in investments.

 We’ve made lots of prototypes for entrepreneurs and start-ups, each of them unique.
 However, we always use the same process to make a digital prototype.
 We plan ahead!